Winter Bumper

 The Winter Bumper is a Listed National Hunt flat race in Great Britain which is open to horses aged four to six years.
 It is run at Newbury over a distance of about 2 miles and 1/2 furlong (2 miles and 69 yards, or 3,282 metres), and it is scheduled to take place each year in February.

 The first version of the race was established in 1996, and it was given Grade 2 status in 2002.
-The present title was introduced ahead of the planned running in 2009, but this race was cancelled because of snow.
+The title Winter Bumper was introduced ahead of the planned running in 2009, but this race was cancelled because of snow.
 Prior to this it was known by various titles, usually the name of a sponsor appended with "Standard Open National Hunt Flat Race".
-The 2018 running was sponsored by Betfair.
+Since 2018 the race has been sponsored by Betfair with various different titles.

 The event serves as a trial for the Champion Bumper in March, although no horse has ever achieved victory in both races.
 However, the winner of the latter event in 1999, Monsignor, had earlier finished fourth in this race.